 This command is available from the Authoring menu in the FAR main window.

 The command is disabled until you add HTML files [.htm|.html|.asp|.hta|.mht] into the FAR file list.
-Only add the HTML files you want included in the search.
-Click Build to collect all search terms from all HTML files and generate a searchdata.js file, then go to the Test page and generate a test search system which you can use in your own help web.
+Only add the HTML files you want rip to the JS search data.
+Click Build to collect all search terms from all HTML files and generate a searchdata.js file, then go to the Test page and generate a test search system.
+You can actually use this on your own help web.
+But primarily the output file searchdata.js is consumed by FAR uncompressed help dialog (see Authoring > Make Uncompressed Help dialog) which generates TOC, Index and Search navigation for your site.

 We have attempted to make the FAR JavaScript search data file (searchdata.js) fully compatible with A!K Research Labs product CHM2WEB's search data file.
 The file format is used with permission.
 This means you could conceivably regenerate a CHM2WEB searchdata.js file using FAR without performing the full port from the original CHM file.
 CHM2WEB is an award winning product perfect for porting CHM to HTML web along with Contents, Index and Search.
 We highly recommend it.